What to expect at Prince Philip’s funeral

 Philip will be laid to rest around 3 p.m.
-London time on Saturday, April 14.
-Only 30 people, among them Philip’s closest relatives in the royal family, are set to attend the service, due to Britain’s current coronavirus restrictions.
+London time on Saturday.
+Only 30 people, among them Philip’s closest relatives in the royal family, are set to attend the service, because of Britain’s current coronavirus restrictions.

 Here’s what to expect.